If

 In a large bowl, mix the following:

-5 c. warm water
+5 c. warm water7 c. whole wheat flour

 2 T. salt